TimChinye/UserScripts/MooMoo.io Scroll Wheel Inventory Minimod/moomoo-packet-docs.md

 ### `P`
 -   **Name**: Player Death / Reset
 -   **Description**: Sent when the client's player has died.
-This triggers a reset of health, inventory, and age.
+This suggests a reset of health, inventory, and age.
 -   **Payload**: `[]` (Empty)
 -   **Example**: `["P", []]`
 -   **Frequency**: Event-driven (on death).